mrtazz/ramrod/README.md

 * notifo

 ## Deploy
 Ramrod has a simple structure, as it doesn't build anything itself.
-You can easily deploy it to [Heroku][heroku].
+You should be able to easily deploy it to a hosting provider like [Heroku][heroku].

 ## Thanks to and inspired by